 - Recycled Trailer Music: Five cues from Alan Silvestri's MouseHunt score appear in the film (this was due to the film's original score by Rolfe Kent being rejected in post-production and the replacement score by Christophe Beck not being finished before opening, so much of the temp track ended up in the final cut).
 Silvestri was credited for its use.

 - Subbing for Santa: Fred temporarily takes his brother's mantle.

 - Tropaholics Anonymous: Fred visits "Siblings Anonymous" where the brothers of famous people try to find peace.
 Among those attending are Frank Stallone, Roger Clinton, and Stephen Baldwin.

-- Ungrateful Bastard: Fred thinks this of Nick when he gives his younger brother a well thought, hand made and very personalised present, only for the future saint to immediatly put it in a sack and take it with a bunch of his other belongings to give to another boy.
+- Ungrateful Bastard: Fred thinks this of Nick when he gives his younger brother a well-thought-out, handmade and very personalised present, only for the future saint to immediately put it in a sack and take it with a bunch of his other belongings to give to another boy.
 Then when Fred finds fault in giving another boy a book made specifically for his brother (even putting Nicolas on the cover) his mother chides him.

 - Younger Than They Look: Since Santa Claus has white hair and a white beard, he looks older than his brother.